Skip to main content

 }

-The intra-cluster communication traffic can be isolated from the regular client traffic by specifying the address configuration in the fabric and info respective sub-stanzas.
+To isolate intra-cluster communication traffic from regular client traffic, specify the address in the fabric and info sub-stanzas.
 By default, they are set to any.

 fabric {